appdev-lessons/photogram-associations/content.md

 ## Getting started

 In this project, we'll re-write our association accessor methods using [ActiveRecord's powerful Association helpers](https://guides.rubyonrails.org/association_basics.html).
-Spend some time now reading the official guide before you start the project

 The target is the same as Photogram GUI, but you shouldn't need the target for this refactoring project: